MGlolenstine/userspaceio/README.md

 The idea is to have consistent APIs across C, Python and JVM languages without having to use hacked up RPi.GPIO or Wiring Pi implementations for each distinct SBC model.
-The possibility of using other JVM based languages such as Groovy, Kotlin, Scala, etc. opens up language opprtunties that do not currently exist in the IoT space.
+The possibility of using other JVM based languages such as Groovy, Kotlin, Scala, etc. opens up language opportunities that do not currently exist in the IoT space.

 ### SBC configuration